 The fast ferry from Tarifa Spain left at 9 am.
 We docked in Tangiers, Morocco.

 We are the only Anglos on the tour.
-The other nine traveller's are Spanish.
+The other nine traveler's are Spanish.
 This is Thursday and Spain has a bank holiday, a four day weekend.

 Our guide explains things in Spanish and English.
 He is fluent in German, Italian, Portugese and of course French as well.

-Three of the Spaniards were an hour late, likely held up on the odd passport stamping process that is mandatory on the ferry.
-It takes so long to process everyone as at least fifty percent do not complete their customs paperwork.
-The lone emplyee is obliged to do the documenting for them.
+Three of the Spaniards were an hour late, likely held up in the odd passport stamping process that is mandatory on the ferry.
+It takes so long to process as at least fifty percent of the passengers do not bother to complete their customs paperwork.
+The lone employee is obliged to do the documenting for them.
 Jeff pretty well stood in line for the entire crossing, I was sitting, fidgeting and guarding the packs.
 I thought I could see him, a big guy wearing a toque, pretty much standing in one spot for half an hour.
 Yes, now he is motioning for me, or is he just waving hi, I cannot tell, but I make an executive decision to find out what's up and ask an American couple to watch the bags.

 I got to jump the line and we were processed in thirty seconds.

 When Mohamed does his spiel in English the Spanish people talk and laugh so I have to really concentrate when we are in the van.
 They are talkative, exuberant people.
 The noisiest bus we have taken was the coach from Seville to Tarifa.
 Nothing like Stockholm, where you could converse in a whisper on a crammed subway.